Sequential Randomization Tests Using e-values: Applications for trial monitoring: Discussion

 This approach tests whether treatment assignment can be predicted from outcomes---equivalently, whether outcomes are exchangeable between arms.
 Under the null, $Y_i \perp T_i$ at each observation: knowing the outcome provides no information about which arm the patient belongs to.
 This is neither Fisher's sharp null (every individual has exactly zero treatment effect) nor the weak null of equal population means.

-A useful analogy is a casino.
-Under the null, the house is fair: no betting strategy can systematically grow wealth.
-The e-value quantifies accumulated evidence that the game is beatable.
-Rejecting the null means we have found a profitable strategy---outcomes predict assignments better than chance.
-The user is also referenced to the pioneer lessons by \cite{ramdas2021game}.
+Rejecting the null means outcomes predict assignments better than randomization alone would allow.
 This framing clarifies both the method's strength and its limitation.
-The strength is generality: any departure from exchangeability---constant effects, heterogeneous effects, or even randomization failures---makes outcomes informative and wealth grows.
-The limitation is that the test detects only departures that a \emph{cumulative backward-looking} betting strategy can exploit.
-In practical terms, the null hypothesis is best understood as: ``there exists no stable, learnable relationship between outcomes and treatment assignment that persists long enough for an adaptive strategy to exploit.''
-This is appropriate for most trials where effects are expected to be consistent over enrollment, but investigators should be aware that non-stationary effects represent a blind spot.
+The strength is generality: constant effects, heterogeneous effects, and some randomization failures can all make outcomes informative.
+The limitation is that the current adaptive wager detects departures only when they are stable enough for a cumulative backward-looking strategy to exploit.
+Non-stationary effects and abrupt direction reversals are therefore blind spots for the current cumulative wager.